Gràcia’s Major Festivity, one the most exciting activities in Barcelona.

 First, I’d like to discuss my feelings and experiences with Gràcia.
 This unique neighborhood is my favorite in Barcelona City!
 I love its ambiance and cool vibes.
 I love how the narrow streets are painted with graffiti as locals express themselves while creatively promoting their businesses.
 Needless to say, it’s worth seeing.

 The city’s style becomes bohemian, urban, and modern all at the same time.
 There are tons of places for kids to learn art and theater after school.
 Local stores feature fine clothes and trendy styles.
 The barbershops are amazing and offer haircuts with a hipster or lumbersexual touch.
 These small markets are filled with local cuisine, and then there are the bakeries and furniture stores!
 I think it’s now clear why I love Gracia’s Neighborhood.

 Each year, locals and visitors decorate more than 20 streets with some of the most creative art you’ll ever see.
 The bars and restaurants are packed!
 There is at least one beer tap per street.
 The prices are very cheap, so anyone can afford a quick drink and get into the mood a little faster.
 You’ll find cool souvenirs, and they are often sold to benefit various charities.
 Since the streets are packed, it’s very important to keep your belongings safe.
-For more info about this and getting around in Barcelona, check my Barcelona Tips 2021 You Must Know Before Visiting Us! post.
+For more info about this and getting around in Barcelona, check my Barcelona Travel Tips – Top 10 Things You Must Know Before Visiting In 2024 post.

-During the four years that I’ve been living in Barcelona, the festival seems to be even better each year than it was the last (Covid time doesn’t count).
+During all these years that I’ve been living in Barcelona, the festival seems to be even better each year than it was the last.
 You can also enjoy concerts featuring young local talents sharing their musical gifts.
 The streets are decorated in themes, and I still remember the ones I’ve seen while enjoying Gràcia’s Major Festivity: